 Vaccines have been developed for people who travel to high-risk areas as well.

 Other ways to prevent it are to avoid viruses that can lead to the disease (like herpes) and to protect yourself against mosquito and tick bites.

 VRE, like many bacteria, can be spread from one

 person to another through casual contact or through contaminated objects.
 Most

-often, VRE is spread from the hands of a doctor to a patient in a hospital or
+often, VRE infections are spread from the hands of health care workers to a patient in a hospital or

-other health care setting.
-VRE is not usually spread through the air like the
+other facility such as a nursing home.
+VRE infections are not usually spread through the air like the

 common cold or flu virus unless you have VRE